codepath/android_guides/Configuring-a-Parse-Server.md

  <!--- end of delete --->
 ```

-Modify your `Parse.initialize()` command to point to this Heroku server.
+Modify your `Parse.initialize()` command to point to this newly created server.
 You must be on the latest Parse Android SDK to have these options.

 ```java
 public class ChatApplication extends Application {